Thank GOD my name finally appeared on a book cover in 2012, or my Mom would still think I do some sort of secret side hustle selling drugs.

 This predicament is common enough when you’re trying out something new in your business or personal life.
-Whether you’re using Change the World, Dammit! to study penguins, remodel your house, travel the world, fight disease, spread awareness, educate the public, or educate yourself — someone close to you will most likely be appalled by this new-improved, going-for-your-dreams version of you.
+Whether you’re aiming to study penguins, remodel your house, travel the world, fight disease, spread awareness, educate the public, or educate yourself — someone close to you will most likely be appalled by this new-improved, going-for-your-dreams version of you.

 Here’s my three-step system for handling loved ones who think you’re batshit insane:

 1.)
 Listen, no matter how much you want to throat punch them.
 Listen all the way, without shouting or screaming or sarcasm.

 2.)
 Let them know that you’re going to complete the project with or without their support, but you’d prefer the “with” option.

 3.)
 Ask them to participate in your project.

 Yes, ask them to participate.
 Maybe they’ll say you’re a nutjob and blow off your offer.
 But maybe they’ll be glad you asked.
 They’ve got dreams that didn’t happen and secret projects they’d like to complete, so maybe they’re just jealous that they’ve never gone traipsing the globe on their heart’s mission like you’re about to do.
 It’s not that they don’t want you to go, they just want to feel included in something that matters to you.

 Don’t assume any task is too small to be taken for granted.